Template examples

 Template: Labels filled out from left to right

-This section explains how you can setup a template to generate output pages with multiple labels in the sequence shown below (left to right): (If you instead want to fill out the labels from top to bottom, then you should refer to the section, ...
+This section explains how to set up a template to generate output pages with multiple labels arranged in the sequence below (left to right): (If you prefer to fill the labels from top to bottom instead, please refer to the section, Template: Labels ...

 Template: Labels filled out from top to bottom

-This section explains how you can setup a template to generate output pages with multiple labels in the sequence shown below (top to bottom): (If you instead want to fill out the labels from left to right, then you should refer to the section, ...
+This section explains how to set up a template to generate output pages with multiple labels in the sequence displayed below (top to bottom): (If you prefer to fill out the labels from left to right, please refer to the section, Template: Labels ...

 Template: Make room for total on last page

-If you have a normal business document, then you are probably using the header and footer option for the template.
-A simple example is covered in the section, Template: Header, footer and body area.
-You might however have a special requirement for ...
+If you're working with a standard business document, you're likely using the header and footer in your template.
+A simple example is provided in the section, Template: Header, footer and body area.
+However, you might have a specific requirement for ...

 Template: Large header on page 1 only

-When you design a business document e.g. an invoice, then you might want a large header on page 1 and a much smaller header on the subsequent pages of your document.
-In the section below you can see, how you can create such a flexible header.
-First ...
+When designing a business document, such as an invoice, you may want a large header on the first page and a much smaller header on the following pages.
+In the section below, you can learn how to create a flexible header to achieve this.
+First, let's ...

 Template: Header, footer and body area

-If you want to create a normal business document, then you probably want to define a header, footer and body area in your template.
+If you're looking to create a standard business document, you'll likely want to define a header, footer, and body area in your template.
 When you first create a new template, then you only have one container in the page element.
-All of the design elements ...
+All of the design ...